BonkMC/.github/profile/README.md

-# Bonk Network
+# BonkMC

-Welcome to **Bonk Network** — a vibrant, community-driven Minecraft server network offering a unique blend of Vanilla+ gameplay and engaging PvP experiences.
+Welcome to **BonkMC** — a vibrant, community-driven Minecraft server network offering a unique blend of Vanilla+ gameplay and engaging PvP experiences.
 Our mission is to provide an inclusive and dynamic environment for players of all backgrounds, including those using offline/cracked clients.

 ## 🌐 Server Information